OmerFColakel/Computer-Network-Project/README.md

+#  The Project
+This project aims to solve the problems of traditional storage methods by creating a cloud storage API that can be used by casual users and corporations.

 #  How to Run (Frontend)
 -  The code was implemented via Android Studio however you can use both Android Studio and VSCode to run.
 The application can run any version of the android.
 -  The code that I have implemented is in the lib/main.dart file.